 Additionally, we provide training programs for new shooters and support local law enforcement by making our facilities available to them for training and qualification testing.

 - Our facilities include a lighted Trap Range with two trap houses.
 The trap houses are used only during Trap League events, which include hosted league shoots and scheduled practice sessions.
 When not scheduled for organized shoots, the range is available to members with portable traps.

 - The Combat Pistol League uses the 50-yard Combat Range.
 This league competes in police qualification type shooting at silhouette targets.
 The range is available for use by members when events are not scheduled.
 All targets must be positioned so that shots imact the back-stop.

-- The Rifle Range is a 200-yard range with some facilities for shooting up to 400-yards.
+- The Rifle Range is a 200-yard range with some facilities for shooting up to 300-yards.
 All types of legal firearms are permitted on this range, and it is available to members any time Rifle Team or law enforcement training are not scheduled.
 This range is open to the general public in November for the sighting in of deer rifles, but some shooting positions are reserved for Club members at that time.

 - The Indoor Range is a heated, 10 position 50-ft range for pistol and smallbore rifle shooters.
 It is heavily scheduled for competition and training, especially in the winter, but is available to members when not scheduled.

 - Pistol Bay 1 is a 50 yard range with stantions for Combat target frames at 25 and 50 yard distances.
 All firearms are permitted.
 All shooters must use the same firing line, and targets must be positioned so that shots impact the back-stop.

 - The Training Range is not currently open to the public.
 Its use must be approved by the Pistol Executive.
 All firearms are permitted, to include NFA firearms.